The online application for the program is open from Nov. 23, 2018 to Jan. 18, 2019.

 REU awards are made on the basis of students’ strong potential and motivation to perform bioinspired robotics research, academic preparation in their area of interest, letters of reference, and interest in interacting with diverse mentors and peers in interdisciplinary research.
 Students from all institutions, including the University of Maryland, are welcome to apply.
 Students from colleges and universities having limited research facilities (non-R1 schools), including tribal colleges and universities and community colleges, are strongly encouraged to apply.

-Special note: This work is supported by the National Science Foundation, a federal agency.
+Special note: This program is funded by the National Science Foundation, a federal agency.
 Only U.S. citizens and permanent residents are eligible to apply and to participate.